 1. Position the cursor where you want the change to occur.
 2. From the Insert menu, choose Tempo/Key/Time Signature Change.
 The Tempo/Key/Time Signature Change dialog appears.
-3. Select the check boxes for the types of changes you want to occur at the cursor position. - Key Change changes the key of all tracks until another tempo/key/time signature change marker is encountered. - Tempo Change changes the tempo of all tracks until another tempo/key/time signature change marker is encountered. - Time Signature Change changes the time signature of all tracks until another tempo/key/time signature change marker is encountered.
-4. Specify the desired change information and click OK to close the dialog.
-A marker appears in the marker bar at the cursor position that displays the change information.
+3. Select the Key Change check box and choose a key from the menu to change the key of all tracks from the cursor position until another key change marker is encountered.
+4. Select the Tempo Change check box and enter a new tempo (in beats per minute) in the edit box to change the tempo of all tracks from the cursor position until another tempo change marker is encountered.